hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 Save Mission Waypoints as KML ... | Save current mission (only) as a KML file.
 KML files are used by Google Earth.

 ##### Vehicle Options
-\

-The vehicle options upload, download and clear plans to/from/on the vehicle.
+The vehicle plan file/sync options are:

 Option                | Description
 --- | ------